Updated September 23, 2020

 Being a landlord is probably one of the easiest ways to earn some money.
 But if you are the landlord of multiple rental properties, you basically won’t ever have to worry about your financial situation.
 However, it’s essential to understand that, even though this will bring you a sizable income, it also brings many hindrances and challenges that can sometimes be overwhelming.
 If you want to manage multiple rental properties like a pro, here’s what you should do.

 In the world of rental properties, having vacancies is the thing every real estate investor wishes to avoid.
 That’s why you need to make sure that qualified tenants are aware of your properties so that they can apply and thus improve your cash flow.

 Here is where a good marketing plan comes into play.
-So, make sure you advertise your properties through mediums your target audience, or in this case ideal tenants, mostly use.
+Make sure you advertise your properties through mediums your target audience, or in this case, ideal tenants, mostly use.
 If, for example, your ideal tenants are students, advertising your properties on various social media platforms like Instagram and Twitter is the best way to go.

 Perform a Background Check

 Attracting tenants is not particularly difficult; however, attracting the right tenants is a different story.
 Again, it’s very important to determine who your ideal tenants are so that you can eliminate those who don’t fit your criteria.